 If your project involves research and live human subjects or access to personally identifiable private information, it must be submitted to the HRRC for approval prior to implementation.
 This includes research studies that qualify as exempt.

 The primary role of the HRRC is to protect the rights, interests and welfare of human research participants.
 All research involving human subjects must be submitted to HRRC, even if you believe it is exempt from the Federal Regulations.

 The HRRC has fifteen members, including two alternates and three community members.
-A meeting quorum requires five members, including one community member and one non-scientist.
+A meeting quorum requires a majority of members to be present, including one non-scientist.
 Some are active researchers, some are teaching faculty in the sciences and humanities, and others are representatives from the pubic community.
 For protocols involving protected categories of subjects such as prisoners or children, members or consultants with special experience are consulted and often present but have no voting rights regarding approvability.

 There are four major areas of concern that are evaluated in determining whether participants’ rights and welfare are protected.
 They are

 1) The research design, to assure scientific merit and validity of the research activity.
 In some cases this is done by a peer review process using an established formal mechanism and records.

 2) The balance of harm and benefit; risk of harms must minimized, and ratio of potential benefits (direct to participants or indirectly to the general welfare of society through increased scientific knowledge) to the anticipated potential harms to participants are reasonable.

 3) The process of informed consent.
 This is an ongoing dialogue between researchers and subjects in which a shared understanding of the project is maintained at all times, including th e option to withdraw at any point without penalty.

 4) The selection of subjects.
 This is necessary to assure that the potential benefits and risks of harms are fairly distributed.